coryarcangel/coryarcangel.com/_works/2018-063-the-north-face.md

 medium: Essay
 dims:
 pitch: "​Short read about my new Scandi life ... also a bit about Apple and Swedish House Mafia.
-I know, I know, sounds random, but I swear it makes sense! "
+I know, I know, sounds random, but I swear it makes sense!"
 ps:
 live_url: https://www.are.na/blog/the-north-face
 youtube: